 Services: Applied Technology, Program Development, Strategic Planning, Technical Assistance, Training

-Technical Expertise: Universal Health Coverage, Maternal Health, Newborn and Child Health
+Technical Expertise: Health Systems Strengthening, Maternal Health, Newborn and Child Health

 Pakistan's maternal and newborn mortality rates are some of the highest in the subcontinent.
 Every 20 minutes, a Pakistani woman dies due to complications of pregnancy.
 More than 60% of newborn deaths occur within the first week of life.
 The majority of these maternal and newborn deaths occur at home.

 The Pakistan Initiative for Mothers and Newborns (PAIMAN) was a six-year, USAID-funded project that built the capacity of the existing health system and fostered a community-based approach to ensure a continuum of care for mothers and newborns.
 The project used the Pathway to Care and Survival, developed by JSI's MotherCare project, to create an environment of increased awareness and informed decisionmaking across all levels of the health systems.
 PAIMAN worked in 24 districts across all four provinces and AJK (Azad, Jammu and Kashmir).
 The project reached more than 5.7 million beneficiaries - women, their families, and the health care providers who serve them - in some of the remotest areas of the country including Upper Dir, Buner, DG Khan, Lasbela, and Gwader.

 The PAIMAN consortium was led by JSI Research & Training Institute and included the Aga Khan University, Contech International Health Consultants, Greenstar Social Marketing, Johns Hopkins University-Center for Communications Programs, Pakistan Voluntary Health & Nutrition Association (PAVHNA), The Population Council, and Save the Children.
 It was implemented between 2004 and 2010.